UK Regulations

 What Is Permitted Development?

-Permitted development rights allow homeowners to carry out certain types of building work without needing to apply for planning permission.
+Permitted development rights allow certain types of building work to be carried out without applying for planning permission.
 The rights are set out in the Town and Country Planning (General Permitted Development) Order 2015 (as amended) in England, with equivalent legislation in Wales and Scotland.

 The Conditions You Must Meet